-DeLynn Colvert is the world's highest rated tournament player.
-He is a five-time National Champion, author of
+DeLynn Colvert (1931–2019) is the highest rated tournament player in the history of organized cribbage.
+He was a five-time National Champion, author of

 Play Winning Cribbage, and the ACC's only Life Master - Six Stars.
-He directs the Montana Championship and Montana Open, both held annually in Missoula, and served for many years as President of the ACC and Editor of the monthly magazine Cribbage World.
+He directs the Montana Championship and Montana Open, both held annually in Missoula, and served for many years as President of the ACC and longtime editor of the monthly magazine Cribbage World.

 George "Ras" Rasmussen is a Life Master - Two Stars, a four-time All-American, the national Grass Roots Division 1 champion in 2009, a former state champion in Virginia,